zanac/pyHPSU/README.md

-# Welcome to pyHPSU
-pyHPSU is a set of python scripts and other files to read and modify the values of the Rotex® HPSU (possibly) also identical heating pumps from daikin®).

 **Using pyHPSU may cause _damage_ to the heating system.
 The use of pyHPSU is at your own risk.
 The creator can not be held responsible for damage.**